Relay Class

 - An observable that tracks the authentication state of the relay.authenticate

-- A method that can be used to authenticate the relay.
+- An async method that can be used to authenticate the relay.

 More information about authentication can be found in the typedocs.